How can employers tackle harassment in the workplace?

 Further to these existing laws, the government is supporting new proposed legislation through Parliament which could result in changes to what is currently in place.

-The succinctly titled Worker Protection (Amendment of Equality Act 2010) Bill seeks to introduce a duty on employers to take all reasonable steps to protect employees from harassment, as well as giving employment tribunals the power to uplift sexual harassment compensation where this new duty is found to have been breached.
+The succinctly named, Worker Protection (Amendment of Equality Act 2010) Act 2023 introduces a duty on employers to take all reasonable steps to protect employees from harassment, as well as giving employment tribunals the power to uplift sexual harassment compensation where this new duty is found to have been breached.

-The Private Members Bill would also reintroduce employers' liability for third-party harassment and save employers from liability for the expression of certain opinions by others in the workplace.
+The Private Members Bill reintroduce employers' liability for third-party harassment and save employers from liability for the expression of certain opinions by others in the workplace.

 How does this impact employers?